The blog of Academe Magazine. Opinions published here do not necessarily represent the policies of the AAUP.

 So what does MSCHE have in mind with its omitting libraries and information literacy entirely from its proposed new standards?
 Has this well-respected accrediting body fallen in step with the many who offhandedly will proclaim that any information anyone wants can be found for free and on the internet?
 Brian T. Sullivan, in a 2011 commentary in the Chronicle of Higher Education fast-forwards four decades to 2050, a time during which he suggests we might write an autopsy report for the academic library.
 Sullivan imagines a world populated with students wealthy enough to subsidize their own electronic resources subscriptions and fortunate enough to have available remarkably intuitive search engines to help them do their research.

-Whether it be to end the collective buying power of the institution we all know and call a library, or to cast aside the highly-trained individuals we call librarians who are equiped to guide us through the ever-expanding choices of information resources, the academy would not be acting wisely to shut the doors on its libraries.
+Whether it be to end the collective buying power of the institution we all know and call a library, or to cast aside the highly-trained individuals we call librarians who are equipped to guide us through the ever-expanding choices of information resources, the academy would not be acting wisely to shut the doors on its libraries.
 Nor is Middle States, or any accrediting body that works in higher education, wise to eliminate libraries and librarians from its expectations of what it should find in a college or university designed to educate the next generation of working and thriving adults.
 The MSCHE invites comments to the proposed revisions of their standards and has two town hall meetings scheduled within the next week.
 Speak out for keeping libraries and the teaching of information literacy in the accrediting process and, more importantly, for keeping the library in its vital role on your campus.